History of Finland: 17th century

 However, the high taxation, continuing wars and the cold climate (the Little Ice Age) made the Imperial era of Sweden rather gloomy times for Finnish peasants.
 In 1655–1660, the Northern Wars were fought, taking Finnish soldiers to the battle-fields of Livonia, Poland and Denmark.
 In 1676, the political system of Sweden was transformed into an absolute monarchy.

 In Middle and Eastern Finland, great amounts of tar were produced for export.
 European nations needed this material for the maintenance of their fleets.
 According to some theories, the spirit of early capitalism in the tar-producing province of Ostrobothnia may have been the reason for the witch-hunt wave that happened in this region during the late 17th century.
 The people were developing more expectations and plans for the future, and when these were not realized, they were quick to blame witches—according to a belief system the Lutheran church had imported from Germany.

 The Empire had a colony in the New World in the modern-day Delaware-Pennsylvania area between 1638 and 1655.
 At least half of the immigrants were of Finnish origin.

 The 17th century was an era of very strict Lutheran orthodoxy.
 In 1608, the law of Moses was declared the law of the land, in addition to secular legislation.
 Every subject of the realm was required to confess the Lutheran faith and church attendance was mandatory.
 Ecclesiastical penalties were widely used.
 The rigorous requirements of orthodoxy were revealed in the dismissal of the Bishop of Turku, Johan Terserus, who wrote a catechism which was decreed heretical in 1664 by the theologians of the academy of Åbo.
 On the other hand, the Lutheran requirement of the individual study of Bible prompted the first attempts at wide-scale education.
 The church required from each person a degree of literacy sufficient to read the basic texts of the Lutheran faith.
 Although the requirements could be fulfilled by learning the texts by heart, also the skill of reading became known among the population.

-In 1696–1699, a famine caused by climate decimated Finland.
+From 1696 to 1699, a famine caused by climate decimated Finland.
 A combination of an early frost, the freezing temperatures preventing grain from reaching Finnish ports, and a lackluster response from the Swedish government saw about one-third of the population die.
 Soon afterwards, another war determining Finland's fate began (the Great Northern War of 1700–21).